How to Set Up Cron Jobs for Global Inventory & Product Synchs

 Cron Job Troubleshooting

 Xeroom enables you to check that the process is working since log files are created, which show under the Xeroom/log files menu item.
-If these are not there and the batches are not running or running at weird intervals then check your cron system and if necessary, disable your WordPress cron process and enable a more robust and reliable server-based cron to run ideally every 5 minutes (beware of running them more frequently as large jobs that your system runs such as Updraft backups won’t complete in a min and can lead to starving the resources so do fully test).
+If these are not there and the batches are not running or running at weird intervals then check your cron system and if necessary, disable your WordPress cron process and enable a more robust and reliable server-based cron to run ideally every minute (unless you are getting a blockage of jobs being backed up due to repeated requests.)
+Xeroom will run one cron job per batch and will not spawn another job until the previous one has completed to avoid a log-jam.

 For scheduled synchs running under cron the batches are processed at the same rate as the cron time interval, eg if cron is set to run every 5 mins and synch is hourly with say 3 batches then it will run the first batch each hour, then 5 mins later the next batch and so on.
 For more visibility you can install a cron manager or scheduling plugin, there are lots and WP Control is a good one that shows both events and schedules.